shankymunjal/jquery_validation/README.md

 # JqueryValidation

-TODO: Write a gem description
+This gem will validates the form asynchronously.

 ## Installation